Mr-milky-way/GABE-Filght-Computer/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/d6cfb741-c46a-4dc6-b9de-6e1062843f7d)

-# June 7th: Finshed the teensy bit, and made updates to the BOM
+# June 7th: Finished the teensy bit, and made updates to the BOM

-I finnished the Teensy and added mosfets, I also updated the BOM.
+I finished the Teensy and added mosfets, I also updated the BOM.
 About one hour in, I went "I'm just going to make this one with one microprocessor", this is because this is the first time I've made a board like this before (custom teensy thingy) and I only want one place where it can go wrong.
 If this one works well, I might make a varatint with 3 microprocessors just to make it look nice.

 ![image](https://github.com/user-attachments/assets/42d1e633-0bd9-4154-b1a1-db957fda81f2)
 ![image](https://github.com/user-attachments/assets/90a2a3a7-22d3-45df-9ede-903d691fa4c4)